 Heading back to Central Amsterdam on the tram we realized we took the wrong road and it was only a 20 min walk from where we were.
 Most restaurants were closing and we went to the place we spotted first with the nice dessert display.

 On our way back we spotted food in vending machines, we managed to try the cheese soufflé it was DELISH!
-The food was crispy golden brown on the outside with a mild age cheese melting as you savor each bit.
+The food was crispy golden brown on the outside with a mild age cheese melting as you savour each bit.

 The hotel breakfast buffet was decent, the restaurant was filled with aromas, enticing arrays of different foods arranged neatly in the corner.
-I was spoilt for choices, the freshly baked flaky croissants straight out of the oven was my favorite thing to reach for in the mornings.
-The cook in hotel was trying to fill my plate up with food and handling me pots of yogurt and all sorts.
+I was spoilt for choices, the freshly baked flaky croissants straight out of the oven was my favourite thing to reach for in the mornings.
+The cook in the hotel was trying to fill my plate up with food and handling me pots of yoghurt and all sorts.
 I had to kindly tell him I won’t be able to finish it.
 Milk over in Amsterdam is very rich, creamy, almost like evaporated milk here in the UK but ten times nicer.
 I loaded the stuff in my tea, every morning.

-We stumbled across a dessert house, the array of scrumptious, mouth watering cakes on display was screaming “EAT ME” the cafe was run by Turkish owners and I was intrigued to try Turkish tea, it came in the cutest glass cup, it reminded me of Moroccan tea minus the mint.
+We stumbled across a dessert house, the array of scrumptious, mouth-watering cakes on display was screaming “EAT ME” the cafe was run by Turkish owners and I was intrigued to try Turkish tea, it came in the cutest glass cup, it reminded me of Moroccan tea minus the mint.

 Mini high tea at a 5* hotel, my friend Wendy made a special 2 hour trip in town just to see me and my friends I was certainly hyped up for the Japanese buffet meal.
 We had a lot of time to kill and ended up at a hotel to have some tea.
 Although it cost €6.50 it came with sweet treats, such as macaroons, chocolate the tea was the finest premium blend by Revolution.
 I was pleasantly surprised when the waiter came out and opened a chest of tea.

 The most memorable and favourite meal from the trip had to be Kyoto cafe.
 For the deluxe package of €28 unlimited buffet there was a wide selection of mouthwatering food on offer, including desserts.
 OMG!!!
 We was like ravens attacking the food in front of us, spider rolls, sashimi, juicy tender steaks, light crispy tempura, raw oysters, creamy bakes cheese scallops, dumplings the list goes on.
 I let the photo’s do all the speaking!
 When it came down to desserts the waiter joked that we could have up to ten scoops of ice cream if I wanted to.
-The green flavor was disappointing but I <3 the sesame and red bean flavour!
+The green flavour was disappointing but I <3 the sesame and red bean flavour!